swastikpattjoshi17/CppUnitX/README.md

 ## Why I Built This

 Most SDET roles expect you to *use* testing tools.
-This project demonstrates that I understand how they work **internally** — macros, process isolation, signal handling, structured reporting, and CI integration — all from scratch in C++17.
+This project demonstrates that I understand how they work **internally** — macros, process isolation, signal handling, structured reporting, and CI integration in C++17.

 ---